Gabboxl/ts3serverARM/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Then, **modify** the WorkingDirectory value so that it points to the folder where the chroot environment is located.
+Then **modify** `WorkingDirectory`'s value so that it points to the folder where the chroot environment is located.

 Run `sudo systemctl enable teamspeak3` to enable the service, and `sudo systemctl start teamspeak3` to start the server.